swalloga/BeerPal/README.md

  ## Upcoming Features
-* Search for beers based on beer name or bar name.
 * Search based on the map boundaries.
 * Favorite/unfavorite bars, and filter by favorites.
 * Mobile responsive design.